 - Outer: this layer will protect you from wind and rain.
 Gore-tex, Event or an equivalent breathable and waterproof shell is highly recommended.
 Many guests like the protection of rain pants made from the same material as well.

-A few items you should not bring to the lodge include tobacco products, coffee, alcohol, and strongly scented perfumes, lotions, deodorants or aftershave.
+Do not bring: tobacco products, coffee, alcohol, and strongly scented perfumes, lotions, deodorants or aftershave.

 - Your Health Insurance/Care card, photo ID, credit card and passport for non-Canadian guests

 - Sandals, moccasins or slippers (for use in the lodge)

 - Running or tennis shoes for the gym

 - Bathing suit (if you have 2 pairs, bring both)